-Executive Compensation Guidelines Highlights.
+Executive Compensation Highlights

-We are pleased that stockholders strongly supported our executive compensation program in the 2017 advisory "say on pay" vote, with approximately 97% of the votes cast approving our advisory resolution.
+We are pleased that stockholders continued to support our executive compensation program in the 2021 advisory "say on pay" vote, with approximately 83.9% of the votes cast approxing our advisory resolution.
 We attribute this result to the Compensation Committee's commitment to designing and implementing an executive compensation program that aligns executive compensation with Company performance and the creation of sustainable stockholder value, and view it as an indication that stockholders are supportive of the Compensation Committee's approach to executive compensation and our responsiveness to investor concerns.